Help Punch, a tiny baby monkey, dodge rocks and collect plushies while outrunning a gang of angry adults. The longer you survive, the faster it gets.

-Every game you play helps spread the word about the real Punch.
-So go on — give it a run.
-He's counting on you.
+Every game helps spread the word about the real Punch.

 Panchi-kun (that's his real name) was born on July 25, 2025, at the Ichikawa City Zoo in Japan.
 He's a baby Japanese macaque — a snow monkey — and from day one, life dealt him a rough hand.
 His mother showed no interest in raising him, and by the very next day, zookeepers stepped in with baby bottles and round-the-clock care.